DJZ0001/Notes/Danny's Wisdom Project.md

 > the division of the world into the so-called developed and developing nations implies that the “developed” world has   already achieved the achievable, and that poorer nations just need to catch up.

 > In the most dysfunctional organizations, signaling that work is being done becomes a better strategy for career advancement than actually doing work (if this describes your company, you should quit now).

+> The first step to thinking clearly is to question what we think we know about the past.